 We all love our sweet rolls, especially us food bloggers.
 We love to see them with savoury fillings, sweet fillings, candy fillings, it doesn’t matter.
 If it can be stuffed in a bread roll we will give it a go!
 But I have decided to be a little more normal this time and to celebrate the arrival of Spring I have gone for the classic flavour combination of lemon and poppyseed.

-Sweet rolls are one of the ultimate tear and share breads, but they are terrible for taking away and snacking on later at work.
+Sweet rolls are one of the ultimate tare and share bread’s, but they are terrible for taking away and snacking on later at work.
 So to get around this issue, once I cut these up and left them to rise, I spaced them out far enough away from each other on the baking sheet so they didn’t really touch during baking.

 The result?
 A sweet roll that can be taken away and eaten on the move!
 Heaven 😉